KField-Bucknell/Bucknell_Cure_Lab/Figure9.Outcomes.md

 ```

 Importing data from 201 and 202.
-The spreadsheets have a very awkward format and need to be checked carefully.
+The spreadsheets have a very awkward format and were checked carefully.
 Before I imported the data, I consolidated it within excel to make the three years have a consistent format.